 St Mary.
 The church is now part of the parish of St. Michael and All Angels which is in Romford Road.
 St. Mary’s is a tiny medieval church in an ancient churchyard.
 Excavation has uncovered Romano-British pottery, and posthole evidence of a Saxon church.
-The doors and windows of the current church are Norman and the walls are a mixture of rag stone rubble, flint, chalk, and Roman tile, owing to the lack of natural stone in the area.
-The nave could well be older than the estimated late 12th century.
+The doors and windows of the current church are Norman and the walls are a mixture of rag stone rubble, flint, chalk, and Roman tile.
+The nave could be older than the estimated late 12th century.
 There is a timber bell turret.
 The interior has a Georgian character with cream-painted plastered walls, grained panels of painted wood, and Hanoverian Royal arms.
-The Organ is later 19th.
-There is a brick Lethieullier Chapel with family monuments and eulogies and many other monuments in the main body of the church.
+The organ is later 19th.
+Lethieullier Chapel with family monuments and eulogies and many other monuments in the main body of the church.

 Churchyard.
 This is enclosed by a row of blackened brick kiln wasters.
 There are several railed chest tombs and headstones with the device of a soul borne by angels with two identified war graves.

 St Stephen.
 Roman Catholic Church founded in 1918 and built in 1924.
 The church is by D.R.
 Buries & Buries, steel-framed, faced in grey brick, with a pinnacle spire.